Qi2107/FYP_secureFolder/readme.txt

 - App will load on its own

 iOS (iPhone):
-- Open up the App Store and search for Expo Go (if unsure, look at the screenshot below for how it looks like)
 - Open up the camera app
 - Scan the QR code in the Terminal
 - App will load on its own